Attention Clock and Watchmakers

-A T-rest is used by watchmakers to support a hand-held cutting tool called a “graver”.
-World-renowned watch- and clockmaker, William R. Smith has designed a T-rest especially for the Sherline lathe.
+A T-rest is used by watchmakers to support a hand-held cutting tool called a “graver.”
+World-renowned watch- and clockmaker William R. Smith has designed a T-rest, especially for the Sherline lathe.
 It is constructed of solid steel and clamps to the lathe’s bed in seconds.
-If you are interested in watch or clock repair or construction but wanted a tool system more versatile and less expensive than a jeweler’s lathe, this T-rest makes a Sherline lathe a most attractive choice.
+If you are interested in a watch or clock repair or construction but want a tool system more versatile and less expensive than a jeweler’s lathe, this T-rest makes a Sherline lathe the most attractive choice.

-A graver can also be used by any metalworker for hand turning unique shapes on the lathe.
-It looks similar to a small wood-turning tool and is used in a similar fashion while rested on the T-rest.
+A graver can also be used by any metalworker for hand-turning unique shapes on the lathe.
+It looks similar to a small wood-turning tool and is used in a similar fashion while resting on the T-rest.
 To learn more about using the T-rest and about how to make your own graver, see the links below.